Are you looking for a healthy salad dressing? This homemade walnut vinaigrette recipe uses whole walnuts and all-natural ingredients.

-Protein is found in most foods, even leafy greens and vegetables!
+Protein is found in most foods.
+Even leafy greens and vegetables contain protein.

 A great way to add protein to your salad is to use leftovers from last night’s dinner.
 Leftover meat, chicken, or fish or an ounce of cheese adds protein to your meal.

-If you’re a vegetarian, beans are an excellent protein choice.
+If you’re a vegetarian, beans are a good protein choice.